 South Yarmouth, MA 02664

-If you wish to schedule a private star party for your group, please contact us.
+If you wish to schedule a party for your organization, please contact us.
 Staff is limited and we may not be able to fill everyone’s requests, but we certainly will try.

 “What is a Star Party?”